Partnership with the university of melbourne

 There are three joint academic appointees working across both the Brotherhood and the University of Melbourne:

-A professional appointee – the Partnership Support Officer, Ms Lisa MacKinney – based within the School of Social and Political Sciences, provides high level executive support for the partnership.
+A professional appointee – the Partnership Support Officer – based within the School of Social and Political Sciences, provides high level executive support for the partnership.
 This role has responsibility for ensuring the partnership is a University-wide initiative, developing research and other collaborations and organising external events.

 This longstanding partnership has a joint research agenda that addresses social inclusion across the life course, with a particular focus on helping to shape inclusive growth, social inclusion and poverty-prevention policies.

 A number of research council initiatives have been developed as a result of the partnership, including:

-The partnership is also engaged with three major initiatives:
+The partnership has also engaged with three major initiatives: